zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 Inside the Promise implementation, we need to account for rejection.
 As soon as a Promise is rejected, all downstream Promises from it also need to be rejected.

-Let's see the full Promise implementation again, this time with rejection support
+Let's see the full Promise implementation again, this time with rejection support added

 ```javascript
 function Promise(fn) {